 Communication in a remote team doesn’t have to be as overwhelming or all-consuming as it used to be.
 To achieve remote work communication best practices, you should focus on the management, method of communication, device for communication, training for communication and remote work environment.

-If you want to talk to an expert about this matter, you can contact us via:
+If you want to talk to an expert for advice and tips for communicating successfully with remote teams, you can contact us via:

 - Website: https://www.lotus-qa.com/